xveiga/c-mudc/README.md

 ### 2. Compile dependencies
 There are scripts provided to download and compile OpenSSl, cURL and c-json on the `gen-libs` directory.
+For them to work, the following dependencies are required:
+- autoconf
+- libtool

 To compile all in one go, run:
 `./gen-libs/build-all.sh`